skypjack/entt/docs/md/entity.md

 type.

 There are two aliases that use `entt::entity` as their default entity:
-`entt::handle` and `entt::const_handle`.
+`entt::handle` and `entt::const_handle`.<br/>
 Users can also easily create their own aliases for custom identifiers as:

 ```cpp
 using my_handle = entt::basic_handle<my_identifier>;